 But Krause plans to invest further in the property.
 She plans to make some much-needed upgrades, including making it ADA compliant so folks with disabilities can enjoy the venue.

-One thing is for certain: it’s sure nice to see a local with so much invested in the club step up and purchase it.
+One thing is for certain: it’s sure nice to see a local with so much invested in the music venue and old dance hall step up and purchase it.
 Now, Schroeder Hall’s legacy in Texas music history lives on.